carbon-language/carbon-lang/clang/docs/ShadowCallStack.rst

 Compatibility
 -------------

-ShadowCallStack currently only supports x86_64.
+ShadowCallStack currently only supports x86_64 and aarch64.
 A runtime is not currently provided in compiler-rt so one must be provided by the compiled application.

+On aarch64, the instrumentation makes use of the platform register ``x18``.
+On some platforms, ``x18`` is reserved, and on others, it is designated as a scratch register.
+This generally means that any code that may run on the same thread as code compiled with ShadowCallStack must either target one of the platforms whose ABI reserves ``x18`` (currently Darwin, Fuchsia and Windows) or be compiled with the flag ``-ffixed-x18``.

 Security
 ========